MattFerrara/1000-Companies-Analysis/README.md

 # 1000 Companies Data Analysis

 ## Introduction
-In this project I used 1000 companies data to predict the outcome of the companies profit based upon previous given data.
+In this project I used 1000 companies data to predict the outcome of the companies profit based upon the given data.
 ## Selection of Data
 The model processing and training are conducted using a Jupyter Notebook and is avaible under the code section.
 R&D Spending, Administration, Marketing Spend, State and Profit.